Mapping Meta Fields with Meta Keys in Fluent Forms

 - To get the Meta Keys, you have to copy the Name of the fields from the Field Group added using the Custom Fields plugin.

-- So, make sure you have the field group added according to the fields included in your form.
+- So, ensure you have the field group added according to the fields in your form.

 - After you’re done adding these fields, click the Save Feed button.
 Now fill out the post form and click on Submit.

 - Next, go to the Posts page to check if the post has been submitted.
 You will find the ‘Demo Post’ here, then click on this post title.

 - Here, the Post Author & Post Title fields appear along with their values.

 - For the product form, you have to create another post form.